vignan21/Python_codes/Visualization/readme.txt

 PyCirclize_Circos_Diagrams.ipynb - Code to generate Circos Diagrams using PyCirclize.
-Using Circos diagram, statistics of cricketer who played all IPL seasons from 2008 to 2023.
+Using Circos diagram, exploratory data analysis (EDA) of cricketer who played all IPL seasons from 2008 to 2023.